 Q: Tell me about who you are, what you do, and your Why.

 A: I am Sydney Sherman.
-I am a young, female, entrepreneur and I am the CEO of FAIRE – Think… An ethical Amazon!
+I am a young, female, entrepreneur and I am the CEO of The Etho – Think… An ethical Amazon!

 After I graduated, I did an around the world trip.
 It was during this trip that I visited Delhi.
 I’d seen poverty in various places growing up, and even on trips before, but there was something about Delhi… people sleeping in the streets, missing limbs, obviously hungry, and ill.
 I needed to help and knew it was bigger than one trip.